 One of the main issues is whether the milk is pasteurized or raw.
 If it’s organic, grass-fed or laden with gold, dairy is horribly harmful for you if it’s pasteurized because your body won’t be able to digest the lactose and it will place a metabolic burden on your body.

-What Are the Safest and Best Dairy Alternatives?
+What Are Best Dairy Alternatives?

 First off, try to get your hands on raw milk if possible.
 If you can’t, please stay away from soy milk products, because they are NOT the solution.
 Soy is not one of the best dairy alternatives.